 - If you’re taking A levels, AAA is a typical offer.
 Some universities offer AAB; Cambridge typically asks for A*AA.

 - If you’re taking Scottish Highers, AAAAB is typical, though some offers are a bit lower.
 Almost all universities want Advanced Highers too, usually at AA or BB grade and often specifying that these are in biology and chemistry.

 - If you’re taking the IB, offers tend to be around 36 points (40–42 for Cambridge).
 Universities tend to ask for 6s in relevant subjects.
 Some ask for one or more 7s.

 - Some universities may make you a lower offer (known as a contextual offer) if certain conditions apply, for example you’ve attended a school with lower than average academic results or are from an area where not that many people go to university.

 - Apply for veterinary medicine degrees by the October UCAS deadline.
-For 2019 university entry, the deadline is 6.00 pm on 15 October 2018, well before the deadline for most other courses.

 - Prepare for vet school interviews.
 These can cover topics such as your work experience and procedures you’ve observed, your attitudes to animal welfare and the ethics of veterinary work, your knowledge of the veterinary profession, and science topics related to veterinary medicine.
 There might also be case studies to consider, role plays to act out or numeracy (maths-based) questions to answer.